smitsgit/smitsgit.github.io/2018/06/10/hello_world.rst

 .. tags:: iter

-Hello Pythonista, did you know that Python iter function has a two arg variant ?
+Hello Pythonistas, did you know that Python iter function has a two arg variant ?

 .. code-block:: python